RHCSA/RHCSA.github.io/contents/01- Understand and use essential tools/05- Log in and switch users in multiuser targets.md

+## 05- Log in and switch users in multiuser targets:

 The topic **"Log in and switch users in multiuser targets"** is crucial for the RHCSA exam.
 It covers how to work with user accounts in a **multiuser environment**, including switching users, understanding multiuser targets, and managing root access.
 Mastering these skills ensures that you can manage user sessions, switch between users, and control access to system resources effectively.